Mufakose

 Three brothers of Mhofu totem Shayachimwe Mukombami, Nyakudya Chiweshe and Gutsa left their ancestral lands under Nyashanu in Buhera after domestic issues.
 After settling down in the Harare-Mazoe area.

 Hwata name was adopted as a nickname as he had long legs and walked like a Hwata bird (Secretary bird).

-Mufakose praise name was adopted after Hwata lost two separate battles and lost many fighters.
+Mufakose praise name was adopted after the brothers' children fought amongst themselves for land and women. if one won he would also have lost having killed a brother. hence Mufakose, losing either way and Mutenhesanwa (those who fight amongst themselves).

-All male descendants of Hwata dynasty are called Mhofu, Hwata, Mufakose and female descendants are called Shava.
+All male descendants of Hwata dynasty are called Mhofu, Hwata, Mufakose or Shava and female descendants are called Chihera.

 A suburb in Harare, Zimbabwe, called Mufakose, is named after the Hwata dynasty.
 It is also known as "Mufombi".